pairinteraction/pairinteraction/docs/contribute/architecture.rst

   Hamiltonians of systems of Rydberg atoms.
 Python bindings are created using nanobind_.
 - :github:`src/pairinteraction <tree/master/src/pairinteraction>` - A Python library that wraps the Python bindings,
   providing a Python interface for easily accessing the functionality in a pythonic way.
-Moreover, the Python library adds additional functionality like the perturbative calculation of dispersion coefficients and effective Hamiltonians.
+Moreover, the Python library adds functionality like the perturbative calculation of dispersion coefficients and effective Hamiltonians.
 The Python classes that wrap the Python bindings are defined inside the private submodules ``pairinteraction._wrapped`` and then aliased to the ``pairinteraction.real`` and ``pairinteraction.complex`` namespaces.
 The two submodules ``real`` and ``complex`` are completely identical in their functionality, but only differ in the data type they use.
 - :github:`src/pairinteraction_gui <tree/master/src/pairinteraction_gui>` - A graphical user interface (GUI) that allows
   users to perform common calculations without writing any code.
 The GUI is built on top of the Python library.